 Some background work was done in the previous step, which will be used as a base for your content strategy.
 If you offer a premium product or service your content strategy needs to position your business as an expert in your field.
 So based on what your customers are searching for (done step 3, SEO research), you create content that fits in with their searches.
 For example, if you are a technology company and your target audience is searching tips on using a particular software program, you create content on your website (or social media) about that software and how to use it.
 Subsequently, you have created something valuable and useful for your target audience, whilst boosting your SEO rankings and have positioned yourself as an expert in your field.
 Everyone wins!

 6. Effective website design

-The most effective website design is based on the requirements of your target audience, website goals and your businesses market positioning and business goals.
+The most effective website design is based on the requirements of your target audience, website goals and your business market positioning and goals.

 Make sure to use visual communication to highlight your unique value proposition, incorporated well placed and structured call to actions, place emphasis on designing for a mobile audience.

 Since visual communication is so important, we recommend using a professional photographer where possible and filling in the blanks with high-quality stock images and videos.
 The below are great resources, with Pexels offering free stock images!